GoogleCloudPlatform/gradle-appengine-plugin/README.md

         }
     }

-*Note:* The plugin requires you to set the environment variable _APPENGINE_HOME_ or the system property _google.appengine.sdk_ pointing to your current Google App Engine SDK installation.
+*Note:* The plugin requires you to set the environment variable _APPENGINE_HOME_ or the system property _appengine.sdk.root_ pointing to your current Google App Engine SDK installation.
 In case you have both variables set the system property takes precedence over the environment variable.
 Alternatively, you can choose to automatically download the SDK by setting the convention property `downloadSdk` to `true`.
 This option requires you to specify the SDK version you want to use by setting